| Introduction Bearded Dragon are gentle beasts they come form australia but are avalible to the us because of there

 within 6-8 inches of the light.
 The UV light should be placed over the cage and not direacted throughthe glass, because

 glass deflects the UV rays.
 Follow the intruction on the bulbs box for how ofen to replace bulb.
+Heating and Temperature To produce heat and a basking spot in your enclosure you can use either a ceramic heat emitter,

 a reptile basking light(red, blue or white) or just a plain old household lightbulb.
 The best fixture for any of these